 When it comes to privacy, kids aren’t fond of making any compromises.
 However, you as a parent cannot give them any sort of concession in this regard because doing so would do them more harm than good.
 Granting them complete online privacy may make you an ideal parent in their eyes, but you need to keep in mind that this love is likely to come at a great cost.
-In case you’re wondering about the potential dangers of giving your kids unsupervised access to the web, we’ve explained three of the biggest threats to help you make an informed and smart parenting decision.
+In case you’re wondering about what effect is unsupervised internet use having on today's youth, we’ve explained three of the biggest threats to help you make an informed and smart parenting decision.

 The plague of cyberbullying

 As the presence of youngsters continue to grow online, so does the prevalence of cyberbullying.
 Often unaware of the psychological impact of their words and actions, which mostly comprise of insults and threats, aggressive and bigoted online users hunt on easy targets, pushing them into the depths of insecurity, depression, self-doubt, and fear.
 While the perpetrators see their attacks as nothing more than online domination, those on the receiving end find themselves dying a slow and painful death.

 If parents are not supervising their kids’ online communications, it can be pretty hard for them to tell if their youngster is attacking or being attacked by someone online.
 Cyberbullying is allowed to run rampant in such a situation and victims are left helpless.
 In some cases, parents came to realize their mistake only after it was too late, i.e. their cyberbullied child committed suicide.